TheDevloper2023/LunarTTS-2/README.md

 # LunarTTS-2
-LunarTTS 2 is a WIP FastSpeech2 modification that adds Text Predicting GSTs influenced by BERT to create a Context-aware, emotion-conditioned FastSpeech2 Architecture
+LunarTTS 2 is a WIP FastSpeech2 modification that adds Text Predicting GSTs influenced by RoBERTa to create a Context-aware, emotion-conditioned FastSpeech2 Architecture

-This model uses Hierarchical GST with contextual embeddings from RoBERTa to infer style from text directly
+This model uses Hierarchical GST (HGST) with contextual embeddings from RoBERTa to infer style from text directly

 A TPSE module (lightweight FC + GRU) learns to map RoBERTa embeddings to GST latent space, enabling implicit emotion from text only.